 How the Discount Rate Affects the Economy

-The discount rate affects all these other interest rates:
+The discount rate affects all of these interest rates:

-- The interest rate banks charge each other for one-month, three-month, six-month and one-year loans.
-This is known as LIBOR, and it affects credit card and adjustable-rate mortgage rates.
+- The interest rate banks charge each other for one-month, three-month, six-month, and one-year loans—known as LIBOR, which affects credit card and adjustable-rate mortgage rates

-- The rate banks charge their best customers, known as the prime rate.
-This then affects all other interest rates.
+- The rate banks charge their best customers is the prime rate, which affects all other interest rates

-- Fixed rate mortgages and loans are only indirectly influenced by the discount rate.
+The discount rate only indirectly influences fixed-rate mortgages and loans.
 They are mostly affected by the yields on longer-term Treasury notes.